microsoft/Web-Dev-For-Beginners/README.md

 Get started with the following resources:

-- [Student Hub page](https://docs.microsoft.com/en-gb/learn/student-hub?WT.mc_id=academic-13441-cxa) In this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
-This is the page you want to bookmark and check from time to time as we switch out content monthly.
+- [Student Hub page](https://docs.microsoft.com/en-gb/learn/student-hub?WT.mc_id=academic-13441-cxa) In this page, you will find beginner resources, student packs and even ways to get a free cert voucher.
+This is the page you'll want to bookmark and check from time to time as we switch out content monthly.
 - [Microsoft Student Learn ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-13441-cxa) Join a global community of student ambassadors.
 This could be your way into Microsoft

 # Getting Started

 > **Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
 We'd love your feedback [in our discussion forum](https://github.com/microsoft/Web-Dev-For-Beginners/discussions/categories/teacher-corner)!

-> **[Students](https://aka.ms/student-page/?WT.mc_id=academic-77807-sagibbon)**, to use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz, then reading the lecture and completing the rest of the activities.
+> **[Students](https://aka.ms/student-page/?WT.mc_id=academic-77807-sagibbon)**, to use this curriculum, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz, then reading the lecture and completing the rest of the activities.
 Try to create the projects by comprehending the lessons rather than copying the solution code; however, that code is available in the /solutions folders in each project-oriented lesson.
 Another idea would be to form a study group with friends and go through the content together.
-For further study, we recommend [Microsoft Learn](https://docs.microsoft.com/users/jenlooper-2911/collections/jg2gax8pzd6o81?WT.mc_id=academic-77807-sagibbon) and by watching the videos mentioned below.
+For further study, we recommend [Microsoft Learn](https://docs.microsoft.com/users/jenlooper-2911/collections/jg2gax8pzd6o81?WT.mc_id=academic-77807-sagibbon) and the videos mentioned below.

 [![Promo video](images/web.gif)](https://youtube.com/watch?v=R1wrdtmBSII)